Night Mail: Analysis

 According to documentary author Betsy McLane, Night Mail makes three primary arguments: First, the postal system is complex and must function under the auspices of a national government in order to thrive.
 Second, the postal system is a model of modern efficiency, and third, postal employees are industrious, jovial, and professional.
-Grierson also articulated a desire to reflect "Scottish expression" and unity between England and Scotland with Night Mail.
+Grierson also articulated a desire to reflect "Scottish expression" and unity between England and Scotland (two years after the formation of the Scottish National Party, and growing calls for Scottish home rule) with Night Mail.
 More broadly, British Film Institute historian Ian Aitken describes Grierson's position on the function of documentary film as "representing the inter-dependence and evolution of social relations in a dramatic and symbolic way".
 He cites Night Mail’s portrayal of the postal system's practical and symbolic importance through both humanistic realism and metaphorical imagery as characteristic of Grierson's ideals.

 Author A. R. Fulton points out effective film editing to build suspense on everyday operations, such as the mail bags being caught by the track side nets.
-The scene is "humanized" with the new starter learning the task and lasts no longer than 90 seconds, yet it comprises 58 shots, averaging under two shots per second.
+The scene is "humanized" with the new starter learning the task and lasts no longer than 90 seconds, yet it comprises 58 shots, averaging under two seconds per shot.
 Fulton compared its construction to that of Battleship Potemkin (1925) by Sergei Eisenstein.
 Fulton believes the main theme of Night Mail is suggested by one of Auden's lines in the poem: "All Scotland waits for her".

 The film utilises three contrasting techniques to convey its meaning.
 First, Night Mail portrays the daily activities of the postal staff on a human scale, with colloquial speech and naturalistic vignettes, like sipping beer and sharing inside jokes.
 This was the approach favoured by Watt, who apprenticed under ethnographic filmmaker Robert Flaherty.
 Second, Night Mail uses expressionistic techniques like heavy back lighting and the lyric poetry of Auden to convey the grand scale of the postal endeavour.
 These techniques were championed by Wright, a lover of experimental European cinema.
 Finally, the film occasionally employs narration to explain the particular marvels of the mail system.
 This factual exposition was promoted by Grierson.